 Triclosan - While not as big an issue as some of the other ingredients listed here, this antibacterial may be one of the reasons we’re increasingly resistant to antibiotics.
 If that’s a concern of yours, you’d better start looking at all the soaps in your home.

-And, while they may not cause you any other issue, you may want to limit the amount of artificial dyes and fragrances in your personal care routine.
-While they may not cause you, personally, any irritation, they aren’t necessary and based on the continued testing all products are undergoing, may one day be deemed unsafe.
+And, while they may not cause you any other issue, you may want to limit the number of artificial dyes and fragrances in your personal care routine.
+While they may not cause you, personally, any irritation, they aren’t necessary, and based on the continued testing, all products are undergoing, may one day be deemed unsafe.

 Okay, not that you know what you want to avoid, it’s time to start thinking about the best product for you.
 As much as the aroma or the lathering may be something you desire in a body wash, it’s best to consider the type of skin you have when choosing your shower gel.

 Acne-prone skin - You will need to exfoliate, which may be better accomplished with a puff or a washcloth than with beads.
 But, you could also consider anti-acne ingredients like salicylic or glycolic acid.
-If you want something that’s a little more natural, look for tea tree products which reduce inflammation and act as an astringent.
+If you want something that’s a little more natural, look for tea tree products that reduce inflammation, and act as an astringent.